Satya1929/Vitol_quiz_app/README.md

 ## 🎗 License

 This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
 For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+(To Do)

 ---